-- Out of scope (e.g. grievances, underperformance matters or student behaviour).
+- Out of scope (for example, grievances, underperformance matters or student behaviour).

 - Complaints and notifications will be managed by a School in the first instance, an Education Regional Office or Residential College, business area or the Standards and Integrity Directorate.